Benjamin-Lee/CodonAdaptationIndex/README.rst

 Usage
 -----

-Simple Usage
+Basic Usage
 ************

-The simplest way to calculate the CAI of a sequence is to call `CAI()` with the sequence as the first (required) argument and with the `sequences` argument included.
+The simplest way to calculate the CAI of a sequence is to call :func:`~CAI.CAI with the sequence as the first (required) argument and with the ``sequences`` argument included.
 The sequences argument is a list of reference sequences::

 	>>> from CAI import CAI